alphagov/accessibility-issues/source/issue/label-not-associated-with-input/index.html.md

   aslint: found
 ---

-A form field is preceded by a label asking for a name but the label is not correctly linked to the question due to a typo on the `for` attribute.
+A form field is preceded by a label asking for a name but the label is not associated with input due to one of the following:
-The results would be the same if there was no `for` attribute.
+- the label is not correctly linked to the question due to a typo on the `for` attribute
+- the `for` attribute is missing

 ## Why it's a problem